Slimani-CE/fake-news-classifier/README.md

 ## Predictive system
 The user is able to enter news information and predict whether this news is real or fake

+## Exporting the model
+We used the `pickle` libraries to export and import the model.
+We created a class that contains the model, the stemmer, and the vectorizer.
+This class will be exported using `pickle`

 ## Contributing
 Contributions are always welcome!
 If you find any issues with the code or have suggestions for improvements, please feel free to submit a pull request.